Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 This function call is used to perform miscellaneous operations on Nextor drivers.
 Currently it's used only to initialize and shut down drivers loaded in RAM, but additional operations could be added in future versions of Nextor.
 Consequently, specifying a valid driver segment number is currently always mandatory.

-Note that, unlike some of the other new function calls, this function is NOT available in MSX-DOS 1 mode.
+Note that this function is NOT available in MSX-DOS 1 mode.

 An `.ISBFN` error will be returned if an unsupported value is passed in H.